Winx Club: The Magic Is Back: Music

 The opening theme of the series, "Under the Sign of Winx", is performed by Clara Soccini and features a remix by Dav and Vvenice.
 It was released digitally on 8 September 2025.

 The transformation theme, "Forever Winx", was performed by Virginia Bocelli and released digitally on 2 May 2025.

 The ending theme of the series, "From Now On", is performed by Virginia Bocelli.

-Other songs featured in the series include a mix of original tracks by Clara Soccini, Virginia Bocelli, Emily Middlemas, and Elisa Rosselli.
+Other songs featured in the series include a mix of original tracks by Clara Soccini, Virginia Bocelli, Emily Middlemas and Elisa Rosselli, the singing voices of Bloom and Musa.
 The following table summarizes the songs, performers, composers, lyricists, and relevant notes: